What Is Findom? A Friendly Guide to Financial Domination

 - The findomme might set rules, like how much money to send or when.
 Some submissives even give access to their bank accounts (yep, it’s intense).

 - The findomme might tease, degrade, or praise the submissive.
-For example, calling them a “good paypig” or demanding more to “prove their worth.”
+For example, she might call them a “good paypig” or demand more to “prove their worth.”

 - Most findom happens through texts, voice messages, or video calls.
 In-person meetings are rare.